Shopify/hydrogen-v1/docs/releasing.md

 ## Common problems

-### After merging the auto-generated changeset PR, my github Actions failed with `No commits between X and changeset-release/Y`.
+**After merging the auto-generated changeset PR, my GitHub Action encountered an Error with the message `No commits between X and changeset-release/Y`**

 This happens when changesets does not properly clear out all the changesets in the `.changesets` directory of the hydrogen repo.
 The soluction is to create a new PR with all of the `.changesets` removed.
+The GitHub Action will re-run when you merge the second PR.